-- Use dynamic navigation field toggles an algorithm that makes the simulation far more realistic but increases computation time significantly (default: TRUE) - Use undirected navigation field toggles an algorithm that speeds up simulation calculation when you have many origins or destinations (over 100) (default: FALSE) - Update rate navigation field specifies the rate at which the dynamic floor field values should be re-calculated.
+- Use dynamic navigation field toggles an algorithm that makes the simulation far more realistic but increases computation time significantly (default: TRUE) - Update rate navigation field specifies the rate at which the dynamic floor field values should be re-calculated.
 The rate is per time-step, i.e. 1 means one calculation per time-step.
 By increasing the rate, the simulation is more realistic but computation time increases (default: 1) - Compress output will zip the simulation output when checked (default: ON).
 Helps when producing large files.